by Colorado Criminal Defense Lawyer – Attorney – H. Michael Steinberg

 …[T]he distinction between advising opposing counsel that her, or her client’s, conduct has more than civilly actionable consequences, and threatening that you may do something about it, is that the latter violates the Colorado Rules of Professional Conduct (“Colo.
 RPC”), while the former usually does not.”

-“The determination of whether a communication is a friendly “notice” or an anctionable “threat” must still be made on an ad hoc basis.
-It is foreseeable that one communicating attorney’s “notice” will be perceived as another receiving ttorney’s “threat.”
+“The determination of whether a communication is a friendly “notice” or an actionable “threat” must still be made on an ad hoc basis.
+It is foreseeable that one communicating attorney’s “notice” will be perceived as another receiving attorney’s “threat.”
 Still, subsection (b) does, for the first time, give express comfort and a safe harbor to attorney good Samaritans.
 As importantly, counsel need no longer feel compelled to stew silently while opposing counsel systematically violates the Rules of Professional Conduct, for fear that if she calls “a spade a spade” the most likely disciplinary action to result will be against her for threatening disciplinary charges

 The line between “threat” and “notification,” is found in the Official Comment to Colorado Rule 4.5 offers this guidance: